 Click on the top-up card that looks like yours:

-As we have re-introduced a 'tiered' Smart Energy tariff, it now means each tariff is made up of two prices – 'Unit Rate 1', 'Unit Rate 2' and no standing charges.
-Unit Rate 1 is collected for the first 240 kWh of electricity or 488 kWh of gas used per month.
+Smart Energy is a 'tiered' tariff and is made up of two prices – 'Unit Rate 1', 'Unit Rate 2' and no standing charges.
+Unit Rate 1 is collected for the first 180 kWh of electricity or 180 kWh of gas used per month.
 Unit Rate 2 is lower and collected for all remaining kWh of electricity or gas used in the month.

-No – for Smart E7 and Premium E7, Day Unit Rates are reset daily, but for Smart Energy and Premium Energy the thresholds are calculated and reset on a monthly basis.
+No – for Smart E7, Premium Energy and Premium E7, Day Unit Rates are reset daily, but for Smart Energy the thresholds are calculated and reset on a monthly basis.